JvanKatwijk/swradio-8/README.md

 One of the less common decoders is a *drm-decoder*, the picture shows the reception of Nigeria.
-There are not that many drm transmissions, but Kuwait, Tiganesti (i.e. Romenia), and Nigeria are receoved very well here.
+There are not that many drm transmissions, but Kuwait, Tiganesti (i.e. Romenia), and Nigeria are received very well here.
 The current version is limited to drm transmissions with a spectrum equal to or less than 10 KHz.